Royce Lewis Player Props: Twins vs. Red Sox

-After going 3-for-4 with a home run and an RBI in his last game, Royce Lewis and the Minnesota Twins take on the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:40 PM ET on Wednesday.
+Royce Lewis -- 1-for-4 with a double in his last game -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Justin Garza on the hill, on June 22 at 1:10 PM ET.

-In his last appearance, he had three hits (going 3-for-4 with a home run and an RBI) against the Red Sox.
+In his previous appearance, he went 1-for-4 with a double against the Red Sox.

 Royce Lewis Game Info & Props vs. the Red Sox